 Every year the world goes pumpkin crazy come fall and my house is no exception.
 We aren't pumpkin spice latte people, but add pumpkin to anything else and we'll eat it.
-This gluten free pumpkin bread will really hit the spot when your fall craving starts and the dairy free cream cheese frosting is the little something extra you didn't even know you needed.
+This pumpkin bread with cream cheese frosting will really hit the spot when your fall craving starts.
+While pumpkin bread is great on its own, the frosting is the little something extra you didn't even know you needed.

-If you love everything pumpkin like we do, then you'll also want to try out my favorite pumpkin muffins, this awesome chocolate pumpkin cake or possibly my favorite pumpkin recipe of all time - pumpkin oatmeal cream pies.
+If you love everything pumpkin like we do, then you'll also want to try out my favorite gluten free pumpkin muffins, this awesome banana pumpkin bread or possibly my favorite pumpkin recipe of all time - pumpkin oatmeal cream pies.

 - Gluten Free Flour Blend - I use Bob's Red Mill 1-to-1 flour blend in most of my recipes.
 You can use the flour blend of your choice, just make sure it includes xanthan gum.